-Colorado is a state located in the West-central of the United States of America.
+Colorado is a state located in the West-central United States of America.
 It is bordered by Wyoming and Nebraska to the North, Nebraska and Kansas to the East, Oklahoma and New Mexico to the South, and Utah to the West.

 The capital of Colorado is Denver, with the majority of Coloradans living in and around the capital.
 The rest of the population lives in pockets extending Southwards from Denver, with smaller rural areas around the state.